An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: PMP Problem Formulation

-With the above aim, a rectangular window of length $L$ and width $W$ with the AV at the centre is considered, as shown in Figure \ref{figure2}.
+With the above aim, a rectangular window of length $L$ and width $W$ with the AV at the centre is considered, as shown in Fig.\ref{figure1}.
 The past trajectories of the vehicles are represented with dark lines, and the predicted look-ahead trajectories of the dynamic objects (non-ego motion vehicles) are represented using dashed lines.
-The figure shows the path traversed by AV for the past $n$ frames (${P_a}$) and the estimated paths traversed by the other dynamic objects for the past $n$ frames seen at time $t$ (${P_o}$).
-In PMP, it is important to predict the future look-ahead trajectories of the other dynamic objects ($\hat{{P}_o}$) to understand the occupancy map into which the AV will move in the near future.

-The ego vehicle’s action space ($A$) analysis is essentially divided into analysis of longitudinal and lateral maneuver actions.
-The two decisions for the longitudinal maneuver can be either ’cruise (C)’ or ’brake (B).’
-The lateral maneuver action has three possibilities, and it can be either ’keep the same lane’ (S) or ’change to the left lane’ (L), or ’change to the right lane’ (R).
-The required actions for the AV should also be such that the motion planned by the AV is safe, energy-efficient, and follow the traffic rules.
+The figure shows the path traversed by AV for the past $n$ steps (${\textbf{P}_a}$) and the paths traversed by the other dynamic objects for the past $n$ steps seen at time $t$ (${\textbf{P}_o}$).
+In PMP, it is essential to predict the future look-ahead trajectories of the other dynamic objects (${\hat{\textbf{P}}_o}$) to understand the occupancy map into which the AV will move in the next $m$ steps in the near future.
+The ego vehicle's decision space ($A$) is divided into both longitudinal and lateral manoeuvre decisions.
+The two decisions for the longitudinal manoeuvre can be either 'cruise (C)' or 'brake (B).'
+The lateral manoeuvre action has three possibilities, and it can be either 'keep the same lane' (S) or 'change to the left lane' (L), or 'change to the right lane' (R).
+The actions should be safe, efficient, and follow traffic rules.
+The proposed DST-CAN method, currently designed for autonomous vehicles on highways, can be adapted for urban scenarios with suitable modifications to incorporate traffic rules and the driving map structure.
+Changes that are needed may include adjusting for different lane numbers and altering the context window length based on average vehicle speed and the road speed limits.
+The main objective of DST-CAN is to find the relationship between spatio-temporal context-aware maps and decision space.
+One can implement the decision sequence for actual trajectory control.
+For trajectory control for longitudinal and lateral manoeuvres, one can use the approach given in \cite{debarshi2022robust} such that the overall system is stable.
+It is important to perform a stability analysis before deploying the application.